• Home

 Visualization charts play a critical role in today’s businesses by empowering data-backed decisions and providing insights for continuous improvement.

-You need charts and graphs for your data story to be credible and compelling.
+You need charts and graphs for your story to be credible and compelling.
 Besides, you need tools to help you access charts.

 Excel is arguably among the most-used data visualization tools.
 It has been there for a long time and is familiar to many.
-But to generate readymade graphs for your data stories, you’ve got to think beyond the Excel spreadsheet.
+But to generate readymade graphs for your stories, you’ve got to think beyond the Excel spreadsheet.

 Why?